-No formation of deleterious phases was predicted in the SS304L to Ni-20Cr FGM, and Figure 12 shows the solidification crack susceptibility along the SS304L to Ni-20Cr FGM extracted from Figure 9, which suggests a much lower solidification crack susceptibility compared to that for the SS304L-IN625 path.
-While no micro-cracks were experimentally observed, a macro-scale crack was observed in the sample from the middle of the gradient region to the top of the Ni-20Cr region [19].
-XRD data and EBSD maps in previous publications showed FCC phase (in Fe-rich cellular regions) and BCC phase (in Cr-rich intercellular regions) in the Ni-20Cr-rich gradient region, indicating that the macro-scale crack could be the result of the formation of a brittle BCC phase and thermal stresses between FCC and BCC phases during the cooling process.
-However, the Scheil simulation carried out in the previous publication showed only an FCC phase in the Ni-20Cr-rich region and the equilibrium simulation predicted a very low amount (< 0.1 mol%) of BCC phase formation below 600 °C. BCC phase was detected in the sample because Cr was pushed into the liquid during the solidification process (see Figure 3a), and the resultant higher interdendritic Cr concentration favored the formation of BCC phase.
+No formation of deleterious phases was predicted in the SS304L to Ni-20Cr FGM, and Figure 11 shows the crack susceptibility along the SS304L to Ni-20Cr FGM extracted from Figure 8, which suggests a much lower crack susceptibility compared to that for the SS304L-IN625 path.
+While no micro-cracks were experimentally observed, a macro-scale crack was observed in the sample from the middle of the gradient region to the top of the Ni-20Cr region [20].
+XRD data and EBSD maps in previous publications showed FCC phase (in Fe-rich cellular regions) and BCC phase (in Cr-rich inter-cellular regions) in the Ni-20Cr-rich gradient region, indicating that the macro-scale crack could be the result of the formation of a brittle BCC phase and thermal stresses between FCC and BCC phases during the cooling process.

+However, the Scheil simulation carried out in the previous publication showed only an FCC phase in the Ni-20Cr-rich region and the equilibrium simulation predicted a very low amount (< 0.1 mol%) of BCC phase formation below 600 °C. BCC phase was detected in the sample because Cr was pushed into the liquid during the solidification process (see Figure 2 (a)), and the resultant higher interdendritic Cr concentration favored the formation of BCC phase.
 Because Scheil simulations end at the solidus temperature, and the equilibrium simulations using the overall layer composition ignores Cr microsegregation, the formation of BCC phase was underestimated in previous simulations.
-Figure 13 presents a comparison between the results obtained using overall layer compositions (Figure 13a) and those obtained using the current hybrid Scheil-equilibrium simulations (Figure 13b) for the SS304L to Ni-20Cr FGM.
-The hybrid Scheil-equilibrium method predicted the BCC phase to form in the 50% Ni-20Cr region at 900 °C, reaching up to ~5 mole% at 600 °C, while the equilibrium simulation predicted the BCC phase to form in the same region at 650 °C, reaching up to only ~0.1 mole% at 500 °C. If this low amount of BCC were present, this is not detectable by XRD or EBSD in ref.
-[19].
-The hybrid Scheil-equilibrium simulation predicted the BCC phase formation due to the Cr-microsegregation here better than either the Scheil or equilibrium simulations alone.
+Error!
+Reference source not found. shows a comparison of results using overall layer compositions (Error!
+Reference source not found. (a)) and the current Scheil-equilibrium simulations (Error!
+Reference source not found. (b)). for the SS304L to Ni-20Cr FGM.
+The Scheil-equilibrium method predicted the BCC phase to form in the 50% Ni-20Cr region at 900 °C, reaching up to ~5 mole% at 600 °C, while the equilibrium simulation predicted the BCC phase to form in the same region at 650 °C, reaching up to only ~0.1 mole% at 500°C. If this low amount of BCC were present, this is not detectable by XRD or EBSD in ref.
+[20].
+The Scheil-equilibrium simulation predicted the BCC phase formation due to the Cr-microsegregation here better than either the Scheil or equilibrium simulations alone.

-Figure 12: Normalized solidification crack susceptibility criteria along the SS304L to Ni-20Cr gradient pathway extracted from Figure 9 [19], where the lack of red X marks indicates no (microscale) solidification cracking was observed experimentally.
+Figure 11: Normalized crack susceptibility criteria along the SS304L to Ni-20Cr gradient pathway extracted from Figure 8 [20], where the lack of red X marks indicates no (microscale) solidification cracking was observed experimentally.

-Figure 13: Predicted fraction of BCC phase in the SS304L-Ni-20Cr FGM at different temperatures using layer compositions calculated from EDS data (EDS data provided in ref.
-[19]): (a) results of equilibrium simulations using the overall layer composition, (b) results of hybrid Scheil-equilibrium simulations.
+Figure 12: Predicted fraction of BCC phase in the SS304L-Ni-20Cr FGM at different temperatures using layer compositions calculated from EDS data (EDS data provided in ref.
+[20]): (a) results of equilibrium simulations using the overall layer composition, (b) results of Scheil-equilibrium simulations.